 The Small Business Knowledge Center is a market research organisation and pays you for sending in your junk mail.
 Post and email junk are eligible if it falls into their pre-specified categories.
 Again, this will not make you rich but could be a nice addition to your income.

 In my eyes, blogging is the best of all ways you can make money.
-This is because you also give value to the online community, learn more about your chosen subject, gain tons of skill, etc. I have written an easy to follow guide on how you can set up your blog in less than 15 minutes.
+This is because you also give value to the online community, learn more about your chosen subject, gain tons of skill, etc.

 If you are good at grammar and spelling, you can put your skills to use for some extra cash.
 A proofreader earns on average £22,897 per year so nothing stops you from becoming a full-time proofreader.
 You may want to start with checking out the website of the Society for Editors and Proofreaders.